10 Signs of an Ulcer You Should Never Ignore

 You’ve had back pain

-You might associate ulcers with the stomach and small intestine, but believe it or not, some people report that the pain travels into their back.
+You might associate ulcers with the stomach and small intestine, but believe it or not, some people report that the pain travels into their upper or mid-back.
 If that happens, it can make your symptoms all the more confusing.
-Find out what to do if you wake up with back pain.
+(Find out what to do if you wake up with back pain.)

 You keep burping

 Belching is a less common symptom of an ulcer, but your doctor might be suspicious of one if it’s accompanied by the others on this list.
-Talk to your doctor if you’ve been burping more than usual; ulcer or not, it can be a disruptive symptom that your PCP will want to get to the bottom of.
+Talk to your doctor if you’ve been burping more than usual; ulcer or not, it can be a disruptive symptom and your doctor will want to figure out the cause.
 Find out how to tell if your symptoms are one of the signs of ulcerative colitis.

-- Neil Sengupta, MD, a gastroenterology specialist at the University of Chicago.
+- Neil Sengupta, MD, a gastroenterology specialist at the University of Chicago, Illinois.

 - National Institute of Diabetes and Digestive and Kidney Diseases: “Symptoms & Causes of Peptic Ulcers (Stomach Ulcers).”